Wallner and Buxton homer to back López as Twins finally win in New York with 8-3 victory over Mets

 TRAINER’S ROOM

-Twins: Kepler (head) exited in the fifth, one inning after getting hit in the helmet by a throw from Mets catcher Francisco Alvarez as he tried to cut down Larnach stealing second.
+Twins: Manager Rocco Baldelli said Kepler (head), who left in the sixth inning, passed initial concussion tests.
+Kepler was hit in the helmet by a throw from Mets catcher Francisco Alvarez as he tried to cut down Larnach stealing second in the fourth.
 Kepler, who struck out on the pitch, was called for batter’s interference and Larnach was ruled out. … RHP Trevor Richards, acquired Tuesday from the Toronto Blue Jays, was activated and RHP Brock Stewart (shoulder strain) was placed on the 15-day injured list, retroactive to Tuesday. … RHP Justin Topa (left patellar tendinitis) struck out two in a perfect inning Tuesday for Triple-A St. Paul.

-Mets: LF Brandon Nimmo fouled a ball off his foot in the sixth and was replaced in the outfield by Ben Gamel to start the seventh. … RHP Reed Garrett (elbow inflammation) hit 97 mph off the mound and is expected to pitch for Triple-A Syracuse on Saturday. … Alvarez went 0 for 4 with an RBI after sitting out the first two games of the series with a sore left shoulder.
+Mets: LF Brandon Nimmo fouled a ball off his left foot in the sixth and was replaced in the outfield by Ben Gamel to start the seventh.
+X-rays were negative, and Nimmo is expected to play Friday. … RHP Reed Garrett (elbow inflammation) hit 97 mph off the mound while facing hitters and is expected to pitch for Triple-A Syracuse on Saturday. … Alvarez went 0 for 4 with an RBI after sitting out the first two games of the series with a sore left shoulder.

 UP NEXT